sambit-giri/Spaceborne/docs/source/usage.rst

 Running the Code
 ================

 All the available options and configurations can be found, along with their explanation, in the ``example_config.yaml`` file.
+Type hints for all of the different options are included in the comments.
 To run `Spaceborne` **using this configuration file**, simply run:

 .. code-block:: bash